waldnzwrld/Tiktoken-go-ruby-wrapper/README.md

-# Tiktoken-go-ruby-wrapper
+# Tiktoken-go-wrapper-gem
 A Ruby gem wrapper around the tiktoken-go package

 `tiktoken_wrapper.go` exposes the tiktoken interface in a C compatible wrapper.

-After making changes to `tiktoken_wrapper.go` the command: `go build -buildmode=c-shared -o libttwrapper.so tiktoken_wrapper.go` generates a C library that can be imported in Ruby through FFI::Library.
+After making changes to `tiktoken_wrapper.go` the command: `go build -buildmode=c-shared -o libttwrapper.so tiktoken_wrapper.go` generates a C library that can be imported in Ruby through Fiddle::Library.

 The go functions are attached as private to allow for error handling on the Ruby side.